IBM/power-up/docs/OPCG_running_OPCG.rst

 #.
 For RHEL iso images, create a kickstart file having the same name as
    your iso image but with an extension of .ks.
 This can be done by copying the supplied kickstart file located in the /cluster-genesis/os\_images/config directory.
-For expample, if your RHEL iso is *RHEL-7.2-20151030.0-Server-ppc64le-dvd1.iso*, from within the */cluster-genesis/os\_images/config directory*::
+For example, if your RHEL iso is *RHEL-7.2-20151030.0-Server-ppc64le-dvd1.iso*, from within the */cluster-genesis/os\_images/config directory*::